Post job

 • Other Degrees, 5%

-Most education paraprofessionals, 14% to be exact, major in psychology.
-Some other common majors for an education paraprofessional include business and elementary education majors.
+You should major in psychology to become an education paraprofessional.
+14% of education paraprofessionals major in psychology.
+Other common majors for an education paraprofessional include business and elementary education.

 University of Phoenix15.85%